domino54/galaxybot/README.md

 * `!mx <tm|sm> <id|query>` - Search for Mania Exchange map by ID or map name.

 Instead of using title `id` in commands you can use cone of following short codes: canyon, storm, stadium, valley, lagoon, galaxy, pursuit, pursuit-s, royal, siege, battle, elite, combo, joust, warlords, heroes, tm2, competition, rpg, obstacle, stormuim, infection, speedball, alpine.

+## Settings
+Available bot settings, which server administrators can tweak to customize bot behavior.

+* `prefix` - Character used to indicate commands.
+* `embed-mx` - Detect and send Mania Exchange links.
+* `embed-titles` - Detect and send ManiaPlanet titles links.
+* `embed-maps` - Detect and send ManiaPlanet maps links.
+* `roles` - Manage roles with permissions to manage GalaxyBot.
+* `max-duration` - Maximum duration (in seconds) of music tracks users without full permissions can play. `0` = no limit.

 ## Screenshots